Why Healthcare Marketers Use DTC Blog Content

 2. Dispel common myths patients may have about a treatment option

-“6 Common Misconceptions about Electrosugery” explains common inaccuracies people have about electrosurgery without coming off as condescending or diminutive.
+“6 Common Misconceptions about Electrosurgery” explains common inaccuracies people have about electrosurgery without coming off as condescending or diminutive.
 Bovie offers a well-rounded perspective, acknowledging that there are other companies that offer electrosurgery besides their own.

 What’s good: Style and tone, content organization and flow, easy-to-read format and length.